smart-edge-open/specs/doc/applications/openness_service_mesh.md

 ## Traffic Management

-Istio provides means to manage the traffic to particular services.
-This can be either done directly over Istio API, or through the [Service Mesh Interface (SMI)](https://smi-spec.io/) that is standardized across various service mesh implementations.
+Istio facilitates the traffic management between the services running in the mesh, which can be done either directly over Istio's API, or through the [Service Mesh Interface (SMI)](https://smi-spec.io/) that is standardized across various service mesh implementations.
 The SMI adapter must be compatible with the service mesh implementation in order to work properly.

-The following demonstrated examples are based on the [BookInfo sample application](https://istio.io/latest/docs/examples/bookinfo/) that is shipped by default with the Istio software package.
-Deploying the BookInfo sample application creates a couple of interconnected services as shown in the following figure:
+The following examples are based on the [BookInfo sample application](https://istio.io/latest/docs/examples/bookinfo/) that is shipped by default with the Istio software package.
+Deploying the BookInfo sample application turns up a couple of interconnected services as shown in this figure:

 ![Book Info Sample Application](./service-mesh-images/kiali-book-info.png)

 _Figure - Book Info Sample Application_

-> **NOTE:** By default Istio deployment namespace in OpenNESS is set to `default` Kubernetes namespace.
-During deployment default OpenNESS network policy applies to pods in `default` namespace and blocks all ingress traffic.
-Kubernetes NetworkPolicy is not supporting port range used in Book info sample application.
-Therefore as workaround user must remove NetworkPolicy for the `default` namespace.
+> **NOTE:** By default Istio deployment namespace in OpenNESS is set to the `default` Kubernetes namespace where all the ingress traffic to the cluster is blocked by the default network poolicy `block-all-ingress`.
+At the time of writing this document, the Kubernetes NetworkPolicy does not support specifying port ranges which are needed by the the BookInfo sample application.
+Therefore, as workaround the user should remove the network policy of the `default` namespace.
+> ```shell
+> kubectl delete netpol block-all-ingress
+> ```

 ### External Access

-In order to access a service mesh application from outside the cluster, the [Ingress Gateway](https://istio.io/latest/docs/tasks/traffic-management/ingress/ingress-control/) needs to be deployed.
-The following `Gateway` specs are extracted from the sample [BookInfo Gateway](https://github.com/istio/istio/blob/master/samples/bookinfo/networking/bookinfo-gateway.yaml):
+Accessing a service endpoint in the mesh from outside the cluster is achieved by deploying the [Ingress Gateway](https://istio.io/latest/docs/tasks/traffic-management/ingress/ingress-control/).
+The following `Gateway` specs are extracted from the sample [BookInfo Gateway](https://github.com/istio/istio/blob/master/samples/bookinfo/networking/bookinfo-gateway.yaml) to demonstrate the concept of Ingress Gateway:

 ```yaml
 apiVersion: networking.istio.io/v1alpha3